ErvinTyx/Assignment-Integrative-Programming/refence.md

 with specific instance of a class in model
 `php artisan make:controller PostController --resource --model=<model_name>`

+to create a component with class and view
+`php artisan make:compoenet <Component_name>`

+to create a component for view only
+`php artisan make:compoenet <Component_name> --view`

 `php artisan migrate`
 is to run the database migration (aka save or commit)